Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Introduction

 The SMBH masses inferred for these LRDs lie in the range $M_{\rm BH}=10^{6}$--$10^{8}\,\rm M_{\odot}$, while their stellar masses range from $10^{7}$ to $10^{11}\,\rm M_{\odot}$, showing that a fraction of them are over-massive relative to their host galaxies’ stellar masses when compared to the local $M_{\rm BH}$--$M_{*}$ relation \citep[e.g.,][]{Maiolino2024b,Harikane2023}, while they are consistent with the local relation between $M_{\rm BH}$ and stellar velocity dispersion \citep{Maiolino2024b}.
 This finding indicates they may be going through super-Eddington accretion or originate from heavy BH seeds. \citet{Bellovary2025} has instead recently hypothesised that LRDs could be runaway-collapse globular clusters with tidal disruption events, which could explain their compact size, UV luminosities, and large number densities.

 In the scenario where LRDs are totally powered by dusty starbursts, they would correspond to very massive galaxies ($M_{*}=10^{9}$--$10^{11}\,\rm M_{\odot}$).
 However, in this picture, we would end up with an excess of massive early galaxies, some of which in tension with cosmological models and some so compact to be unstable against supernovae feedback \citep{Wang_2024,Akins2024}, supporting the AGN scenario.
-However, mid-infrared (mid-IR) observations at 5--25$\,\micron\,$ have shown a remarkably flat continuum, favouring SED models consistent with a dusty, compact starburst and only a mild contribution from an obscured AGN \citep{Williams2024,PerezGonzalez2024} or an AGN torus deficient of hot dust \citep{Barro2024}.
-Up to now, only two LRDs have been detected in the far-IR, providing some indications of warm dust emission \citep{Barro2024,Juodzbalis2024}.
+However, mid-infrared (mid-IR) observations at 5--25$\,\micron\,$ have shown a remarkably flat continuum, favouring SED models consistent with a dusty, compact starburst and only a mild contribution from an obscured AGN \citep{Williams2024,PerezGonzalez2024} or an AGN torus deficient of hot dust \citep{Leung2024,Barro2024}.
+Up to now, only two LRDs have been detected in the far-IR, providing some indications of warm dust emission \citep{Barro2024,Juodzbalis2024}, while many other LRDs have not been detected in the far-IR limiting the possible presence of cool or warm dust linked to star-formation \citep{Labbe2025}.
 Moreover, several broad-line objects show a clear Balmer break in their spectra, implying that evolved stars may indeed contribute to the rest-frame optical \citep{Kokorev2024b}, though the precise contribution is highly degenerate \citep{Wang_2024}.

 In addition, the majority of LRDs are not strong X-ray emitters, being undetected (or marginally detected) even in very deep observations or using stacking analysis \citep{Ananna2024,Yue2024}.
 For this reason, some studies have hypothesised that the broad-line components could not be due to an AGN, but to outflows driven by star formation or inelastic Raman scattering of stellar UV continua by neutral hydrogen atoms \citep{Kokubo2024}.
 Alternatively, some studies have reported that the broadening could be consistent with the stellar velocity dispersion, if the galaxy is going through a short-lived phase when the central densities are much higher than at later times \citep{Baggen2024}.
 Other studies have instead suggested that the X-ray weakness could be due to a very steep X-ray spectrum, induced by the absorption by large, Compton thick columns, or a very high BH accretion rate \citep{Maiolino2024}.
 The last two scenarios would also explain the non-detection at radio frequencies \citep{Mazzolari2024}.
 The presence of dense neutral gas around the AGN accretion disc would also mimic a Balmer break, indicating that the rest-frame optical may not be due to evolved stars \citep{Inayoshi2024}.
 However, the absence of variability in the rest-frame UV, except for a few LRDs \citep{Zhang2024}, may point against a strong contribution by AGN \citep{Tee2024,Kokubo2024}.